Shipwreck Sandwich Harbour Excursion - Full Day

-Experience a piece of Namibia's central rugged coastline exposed to the stormy South Atlantic Ocean claiming numerous ships over past centuries.
-Combine the scenic beauty and wildlife of the Kuiseb Delta and Sandwich Harbour, as we explore further South along the coastline to an area where the Namibian coast claimed another victim, the Shawnee, which ran aground in 1976.
-This excursion may also done in combination with the Sandwich Harbour Sailing Adventure offered by our sister company, Catamaran Charters.
+Experience a piece of Namibia's central scenic coastline exposed to the stormy South Atlantic Ocean claiming numerous ships over past centuries.
+Combine the scenic beauty and wildlife of the Kuiseb Delta and Sandwich Harbour, as we explore further South along the coastline to an area where the Namibian coast claimed another victim, the Shawnee, a transport tug that ran aground in foul weather on 16 February 1976 about 15 miles north of Conception Bay.

-We proceed southwards on a route through the dunes and along the beach, stopping at various spots along the spectacular Sandwich Harbour lagoon.
-We pass historical Topnaar cultural sites and drive on narrow stretches of beach where the majestic dunes of the Namib desert roll into the sea.
+We proceed on a route through the dunes and along the beach, stopping at various spots along the spectacular Sandwich Harbour lagoon.
+We drive southwards on narrow stretches of beach where the majestic dunes of the Namib desert roll into the sea.

 We will arrive at the Shawnee ship wreck at around midday.
 Namibia’s coast’s rough seas, roaring winds and strong ocean currents are primarily responsible for a number of shipwrecks strewn along the Namibian coast.
 One of these is the Shawnee, a transport tug that ran aground in mysterious circumstances on 6th February 1976.
 Now wedged on a narrow stretch between the ocean and the dunes, it is home to a variety of seabirds and black-backed jackal.